tbuz/RecipeScraper/README.md

 - kochbar_XX.json
 - eatsmarter_XX.json

 with XX denoting the month of its download date, ranging from 10 (=October 2017) to 03 (=March 2018).
+The datasets are largely redundant, because they are snapshots of the same websites taken over a period of six months.
+This has been done in order to analyse changes on each website over that time frame.

 #### Further Datasets
 Similarly, download scripts for the trained word embeddings (`word_embeddings/get_embeddings.sh`) and the exported data subsets (`exports/get_exports.sh`) have been provided and can be executed in their respective folders.